Skip to main content

 5 mentions Positive Neutral Negative

-• “This was the first time I cried while playing this game because of the awesome immersion.”
+• “(This was the first time I cried while playing this game because of the awesome immersion).”

-• “The fact they are generated by various bodies and characters within the government already made me feel like an actual head of government, dependent on my ministers rather than an omnipotent being - a big plus for me.”
+• “The fact they are generated by various bodies and characters within the government already made me feel as an actual head of government, dependent on my ministers rather than an omnipotent being - a big plus for me.”

-• “First thing you'll see is the planet generation, then the storytelling behind your civilization, then you're dropped into the map with all those UI items you can only slowly figure out... and as you play your first turns you'll then be hit by the detailed logistics, all the positional wargame elements that made me feel I was playing a sci-fi version of Panzer General (that I craved), and simultaneously a planetary and societal simulation, complete with a self-driven private economy, that kept the war (and the end thereof) in context and meaningful.”
+• “First thing you'll see is the planet generation, then the storytelling behind your civilization, then you're dropped into the map with all those UI items you can only slowly figure out... and as you play your first turns you'll then be hit by the detailed (really detailed) logistics, all the positional wargame elements that made me feel I was playing a sci-fi version of Panzer General (that I craved), and simultaneously a planetary and societal simulation, complete with a self-driven private economy, that kept the war (and the end thereof) in-context and meaningful.”

 • monetization